Governance Framework

 Investor Relations

-Apart from the annual general meeting and other general meetings held in 2023, the Board held various meetings with shareholders, investors and potential investors on other occasions to communicate with them on the Company’s strategies, goals and development direction, and to allow investors to provide us with feedback on areas which they believe improvement is needed from an investor’s perspective.
+Apart from the annual general meeting held in 2024, the Board held various meetings with shareholders, investors and potential investors on other occasions to communicate with them on the Company’s strategies, goals and development direction, and to allow investors to provide us with feedback on areas which they believe improvement is needed from an investor’s perspective.
 The Board values the feedback received and designates relevant management to formulate plans for improvement.

 The Company also holds regular press conferences and meetings with financial analysts and investors, during which the Company’s management will directly provide relevant information and data to the media, financial analysts, fund managers and investors, as well as answer their enquiries in a prompt, complete and accurate manner.
 The Company’s website is updated continuously, providing up-to-date information regarding every aspect of the Company to investors and the public.